 2.3.1.
 Knowledge, Attitudes, and Practices (KAP) survey

-Sociodemographic and behavioral data were collected via a structured questionnaire digitized on the KoboCollect interface, allowing for the minimization of on-site data entry errors.
+Sociodemographic and behavioral data were collected via a structured questionnaire digitilized on the KoboCollect interface, allowing for the minimization of on-site data entry errors.
 The tool explored variables related to maternal knowledge of Infant and Young Child Feeding (IYCF), as well as actual practices: duration of Exclusive Breastfeeding (EBF), age of complementary food introduction, and dietary diversity (24-hour recall) (WHO, 2020).

 2.3.2.
 Standardized nutritional anthropometry